 It’s really cool to have the speed advantage in a boxing match or sparring.
 Especially with the jab.
 Because when you jab your opponent, you can easily keep him or her at a distance or to use the jab to set up bigger power hand punches such as overhands or hooks.

-But there are some tips that can help you to SIGNIFICANTLY increase the speed of your jabs right away.
+But besides the years of training, here are some tips that can help you to SIGNIFICANTLY increase the speed of your jabs right away.
 So let’s dive into them.

 1. Do shadowboxing with weights